Sacking of Asunción: Provisional government

 With Solano López on the run, the country lacked a government.
 Emperor Pedro II of Brazil sent his Foreign minister José Paranhos to Asunción where he arrived on February 20, 1869 and began consultations with the local politicians.
 Paranhos had to create a provisional government which could sign a peace accord and recognize the border claimed by Brazil between the two nations.
 According to historian Francisco Doratioto, Paranhos, "the then-greatest Brazilian specialist on Platine affairs", had a "decisive" role in the installation of the Paraguayan provisional government.

 With Paraguay devastated, the power vacuum resulting from Solano López's overthrow was quickly filled by emerging domestic factions which Paranhos had to accommodate.
 On March 31 a petition was signed by 335 leading citizens asking Allies for a Provisional government.
 This was followed by negotiations between the Allied countries who put aside some of more controversial points of the Treaty of the Triple Alliance and on June 11 an agreement was reached with Paraguayan opposition figures that a three-man Provisional government will be established.
 On July 22, a National Assembly met in the National Theatre and elected Junta Nacional of 21 men which then selected a five-man committee to select three men for the Provisional government.
 They selected Carlos Loizaga, Juan Francisco Decoud, and Jose Diaz de Bedoya.
-Decoud was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
+Decoud, being pro-Argentine, was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
 The government was finally installed on August 15, but was just a front for the continued Allied occupation.
 After the death of Lopez, the Provisional government issued a proclamation on March 6, 1870 in which it promised to support political liberties, to protect commerce and to promote immigration.

 The Provisional government did not last.
 In May 1870 José Díaz de Bedoya resigned and on August 31, 1870 Carlos Loizaga also resigned.
 The remaining member Antonio Rivarola was then relieved of his duties by the National Assembly which established a provisional Presidency to which Facundo Machaín was elected and assumed post on August 31, 1870 but was overthrown the next day in a coup which restored Rivarola to power.